-It boasts a wide variety of Christmas sweets, including many holiday “breads” and many other “breads” from Italy.
+It boasts a wide variety of Christmas sweets, including many holiday “bread” and many other “bread” from Italy.

-They are not all breads.
+They are not all bread.
 They’re certainly not all made the same.
 Let’s find out how to tell the differences!

 Panpepato or pampepato: While not a bread, panpepato, also known as “spiced bread”, is a gingerbread cake made with honey, cloves, cinnamon and nutmeg.
 It’s also spiced with honey, nuts, dark chocolate and candied fruits.
 Although it dates back to the 15th century Ferrara (some claim its origins are Tuscan), the shape of this cake is said to resemble a clergyman’s cap.
 The first mention of panpepato was made in 1465 in a record book for noble house d’Esta.
 It stated that the Duke had given his butler a gold d’Esta and instructed him to place it in the panpepato being served.

 Panettone: A sweet, dome-shaped loaf of bread, panettone hails from Milan and is studded with raisins, candied citrus peels, and other sweet ingredients.
 It takes several days to make the dough.
 Like sourdough it must be cured.
 You can serve it with a hot beverage, or a sweet wine such as Moscato d’Asti.